greenlynx/Discotron9000/README.txt

 Software for controlling the bike-powered disco floor.
 Better instructions coming soon...

-Square are laid out in 5 rows of 5, and numbered internally from 0 to 24.
+Squares are laid out in 5 rows of 5, and numbered internally from 0 to 24.

 0 is top-left, 4 is top-right, 24 is bottom-right etc.